Sent by Nathalie Michael

 Have you ever thought you could sleep under the stars in the wilderness of the Masai Mara reserve?
 Or go on a safari in the Serengeti and see a lion so close you could almost touch it?
 How about a breathtaking bubbly breakfast after a sunrise balloon safari, smelling spices in the old market of Zanzibar, or waking up on a serene beach where your feet can touch clear blue waters as you step out of the door?
 Well, you can do all that and more!

-If you are looking for something different perhaps there's London or Paris for shoppers, skiing as close as Prague and Armenia, golfing in Spain and of course, there's always the UAE and its fabulous staycations.
+If you are looking for something different perhaps Lapland to meet Santa, Iceland for the northern lights, trekking with Gorillas in Rwanda or skiing in Serbia?
+Of course, there's always the UAE and its fabulous staycations and closer getaways such as Oman.
 The list is endless!

 I am your personalized Travel Counsellor, I can do it all for you.
 Why bother with all the hassles of constantly spending hours on the internet or following up with others?
 This is your chance to sit back and relax, leave it all to me to take care of.
 So, for your next vacation or business trip call me or e-mail me and I look forward to creating lasting memories for you.